 Nowadays, Humantay Lake is often visited by shamans and other spiritual travelers, as well as hikers and those

 who want to find this hidden sacred beauty.
-Many people still continue the tradition of making these stone
+Many people continue the tradition of making these stone

 It is a common ritual to make an offering when coming to the lagoon.
 You start the process by first selecting a rock as an offering to be offered to the Pachamama.
 Then you thank him for successfully arriving at the lagoon, as well as asking him to accompany you on your expedition before placing the stone.